Chicago Amazon Delivery Truck Accident Lawyers

-In recent years, Amazon, Walmart, Target and other national stores have fought to secure their market share of online purchases delivered to the consumer’s door by FedEx, UPS, and Amazon delivery trucks.
-Every business day in Cook, DuPage, Will, Kendall, Grundy, Lake and Kankakee Counties, large delivery trucks buzz through local communities delivering hundreds of thousands of packages to households and companies that buy products and goods online.
+In recent years, Amazon, Walmart, Target and other national stores have fought to secure their market share of online purchases delivered to the consumer's door by FedEx, UPS, and Amazon delivery trucks.
+Every business day in Cook, DuPage, Will, Kendall, Grundy, Lake and Kankakee Counties, large delivery trucks, SUVs, and other vehicles buzz through local communities delivering hundreds of thousands of packages to households and companies that buy products and goods online.

 Common Causes of Delivery Truck Accidents in Chicago

 According to the National Highway Traffic Safety Administration (NHTSA) many of the common causes of delivery truck accidents in the Chicago metropolitan area involve:

 - Aggressive Driving Behavior – This can include aggressively cutting off other motorists or speeding on city streets and interstate highways including Interstate 94, 90, 290 and 294.

 - Distracted Driving Behavior – Speaking or texting on a smartphone is not only prohibited by law, but extremely dangerous and truck drivers should never do it.

 - Drowsy Driving – Many delivery truck drivers work long hours, often without getting enough sleep at night before operating their vehicle to deliver packages to commercial properties and residential homes.

 - Impaired Driving – Some delivery truck accidents are the result of intoxication or impaired behavior when the truck driver is taking prescription medications or illegal drugs.

 If the delivery truck/SUV driver is making erratic movements caused by the driver's aggressive behavior or distraction, both the driver and the trucking companies should be held financially responsible for causing the accident with injured party or death of innocent victims.